AineiasStymphalios/Mediterranean_Sea.py/README.md

 # Description
 A Civilization IV mapscript which procedurally generates maps with realistic Mediterranean geography, climate, and historical starting locations.
+The mapscript should work with Civ4 BtS, Warlords, and Vanilla.

 ![StandardSizeThumb](png/StandardSizeThumb.png)
 <details>